JTarball/hyroxwebsite/site/content/post/strength-exercise-guide.md

 * Aim for small increment changes
 * Consider the occasional variations: single leg strength, slow eccentrics

-# Vertical Pulls
+## Vertical Pulls

+* Weighted Pullups

-## Weighted Pull Ups
+### Weighted Pull Ups

-There’s really no good excuse for this to not have the top spot: They hit the most muscle mass, they allow for the safest progression, and they use a larger ROM for all the relevant muscles except rhomboids and mid-traps.

-There are two grip orientations that are high yield: neutral and pronated.
-The differences are minor, but if you can do both without issues than using the pronated grip will give you slightly more carryover.

-There are also two grip widths that you should be using: Regular and wide grip positions.
+Weight pull ups should be on top spot for vertical pull exercises as:
+ - They are an exercise with a large range of motion
+ - Hit a large amount of muscle mass

+You can experiment with two grip positions:
+ - pronated
+ - neutral

+And two grip widths:
+ - regular
+ - width

 Goals for each rep: